jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 Run scenario from integration
 =============================

-Customer is able to run specific scenario through integration functionality.
-As soon as customer creates scenario, it possible to run through integration, to do that customer should define scenario UUID inside envelope XML in integration rule.
+You are able to run specific scenario through integration functionality.
+As soon as you create scenario, it possible to run through integration, to do that you should define scenario UUID inside envelope XML in integration rule.

 .. note:: Integration data has highest priority and will replace all scenario data if it's defined in integration rule